Purity for flat cohomology: Absolute cohomological purity for flat cohomology

-\begin{conventions}[Notation and conventions] All our rings are commutative and unital.
-We use the definition \cite{EGAIV1}*{0.15.1.7, 0.15.2.2} of a regular sequence (so there is no condition on the quotients being nonzero).
+\csub[Notation and conventions] All our rings are commutative and unital.
+We use the definition \cite{EGAIV1}*{chapitre 0, d\'{e}finition~15.1.7, paragraphe 15.2.2} of a regular sequence (so there is no condition on the quotients being nonzero).
 A regular local ring $(R, \fm)$ is \emph{unramified} if it is of mixed characteristic $(0, p)$ and $p \not \in \fm^2$.
-By the Cohen structure theorem \cite{EGAIV1}*{0.19.8.8 (i)}, the completion of a Noetherian local ring $(R, \fm)$ is a quotient of a regular ring $\wt{R}$ that may be chosen unramified if $\Char(R/\fm) = p > 0$.
+By the Cohen structure theorem \cite{EGAIV1}*{chapitre 0, th\'{e}or\`{e}me~19.8.8~(i)}, the completion of a Noetherian local ring $(R, \fm)$ is a quotient of a regular ring $\wt{R}$ that may be chosen unramified if $\Char(R/\fm) = p > 0$.
 Such an $R$ is a \emph{complete intersection} if the ideal that cuts $\wh{R}$ out in $\wt{R}$ is generated by a regular sequence.
-We recall that every ideal that cuts out a complete intersection in a regular ring is generated by a regular sequence (see \cite{SP}*{\href{https://stacks.math.columbia.edu/tag/09Q1}{09Q1}}).
+We recall that every ideal that cuts out a complete intersection in a regular ring is generated by a regular sequence (see \cite{SP}*{Lemma~\href{https://stacks.math.columbia.edu/tag/09Q1}{09Q1}}).

 For a module $M$ over a ring $A$, we write $M\langle a \rangle$ for the kernel of the scaling by $a \in A$, and we set